vicky-510/A-Software-System-for-Integrated-Food-Ordering-and-Delivery/Readme.md

 ## Support

-For support, email vignesh510510@gmail.com or join our Slack channel.
+For support, email vignesh510510@gmail.com or join our Telegram Group.